 - Select and print the photos you will include with your Recruitment Information Packet.
 Sororities typically request 3 types of photographs—a headshot, three-quarter shot, and a full body shot (read more details here).
 If you will be printing professional photos from your senior portrait session, you will need to obtain a print release form from your photographer before submitting your order to a print lab.
 Finally, don’t forget to label the back of each photo with your name, hometown, and high school—we include adorable, branded photo labels with every one of our Recruitment Information Packet designs, by the way!

 - Deliver your Recruitment Information Packets.
 Whether you’re sending your packets by mail or dropping them off in person, make it a goal to distribute your packets by April 1.
-The more time you give for completing a RIF or a Rec Letter, the better—each woman is responsible for turning in her completed recommendation to her alumnae reference chairman (if you’re working with an alumnae Panhellenic to obtain references) and/or forwarding your information to the sorority house you have indicated on your self-addressed, pre-stamped envelope.
+The more time you give for completing a RIF or a LOS, the better—each woman is responsible for turning in her completed recommendation to her alumnae reference chairman (if you’re working with an alumnae Panhellenic to obtain references) and/or forwarding your information to the sorority house you have indicated on your pre-addressed, pre-stamped envelope.
 NOTE: Again, if you are not working with an alumnae Panhellenic to gather recs, or if you're planning to round up a few extras this summer on your own, your submission deadline will be the date listed on your university Panhellenic's website.
 This is usually in June-ish, but double check your university's website to be sure!

 - Keep an eye on your university’s Panhellenic website, and mark their recruitment registration date on your calendar.
 Most universities do not open up recruitment registration until early summer, but you should begin checking your university Panhellenic’s website now (and/or contact their office directly) to ensure that you are aware of the deadline.
 Keep in mind that registering with a local alumnae Panhellenic is NOT the same as registering for recruitment through your university!